nih-cfde/training-and-engagement/docs/General-Tools/Introduction-to-Conda/install_conda_tutorial.md

 - Miniconda will now be installed.
 This takes a few minutes to complete.
 The progress will be displayed in the Terminal window.

-- you will be asked if you wish the installer to initialize Miniconda3 by running conda init.
+- you will be asked if you wish the installer to initialize Miniconda3 by running `conda init`.
 Type `yes`.

 - for changes to take effect, `exit` and re-open Terminal window.